radar-lab/autolabelling_radar/README.md

 #### Email: sengupta@email.arizona.edu | caos@email.arizona.edu
 #### This work is supported by Sony Research Award Program

-*Publication*: A. Sengupta, A. Yoshizawa, and S. Cao, "_Automatic Radar-Camera Dataset Generation for Sensor-Fusion Applications_", in IEEE Robotics and Automation Letters, 2022.
+#### Publication: A. Sengupta, A. Yoshizawa, and S. Cao, "_Automatic Radar-Camera Dataset Generation for Sensor-Fusion Applications_", in IEEE Robotics and Automation Letters, 2022.
 (Conditionally Accepted)
 ---

 ## Project Overview